funbiscuit/spacedisplay-rs/README.md

 Finder in macOS.

 spacedisplay is also lightweight in terms of memory usage.
-To scan 700k files it uses ~100MB of RAM (measured in Kubuntu).
+To scan 1M files it uses only ~45MB of RAM (measured in Ubuntu 22.04).